 - Decatur Boulevard and Sahara Avenue

 Factually, car accidents can occur on any roadway, at any time of day.
 Drunk driving is just one of a range of contributing factors.
-Distracted driving, drowsy driving, speeding, and unsafe lane changes are just a few of the negligent driving habits that result in innocent people suffering devastating, life-altering injuries.
-Protect yourself in the aftermath of the accident by reaching out to a Las Vegas accident attorney today.
+Texting & driving, drowsy driving, speeding, and unsafe lane changes are just a few of the negligent driving habits that result in innocent people suffering devastating, life-altering injuries.
+You can click to learn more about distracted driving.
+Protect yourself in the aftermath of the accident by reaching out to a Las Vegas accident lawyer today.

 What are the Most Common Reasons for Car Accidents?

+Driver distraction, drunk driving, reckless driving, and defective auto parts are some of the most common causes of car accidents in Nevada.
 Clark County has the highest number of fatalities of all Nevada Counties.
-In 2017 alone, there were 187 car accidents with 199 fatalities reported by the Fatal Analysis Reporting System (FARS).
+In 2018 alone, there were 289 car accidents with 329 fatalities reported by the Fatal Analysis Reporting System (FARS).
 While these statistics reveal shocking numbers of highway deaths, if your family member is one of those killed in a traffic accident, the devastation and loss last a lifetime.

 - Reckless driving: Because Nevada is mostly desert, our roads and highways are ofter subjected to higher speed limits.
 This changes once you near any big city, but reckless driving often prevails.
 High speeds, ignoring road rules, passing too closely and running red lights are all involved in reckless driving accidents.